cooper/ferret/std/doc/Number.md

 $number.root($root: Num)
 ```

-Returns the Nth root of the number.
+Nth root of the number.

 #### Arguments